symfony/ux/ux.symfony.com/cookbook/component_architecture.md

 ```

 The second approach is to use the [LiveComponent](https://symfony.com/bundles/ux-live-component/current/index.html) package.
 How to choose between the two?
-If your component don't need any backend logic
+If your component doesn't need any backend logic
-for his state keep it simple and use stimulus approach.
+for its state, keep it simple and use the Stimulus approach.
 But if you need to handle
 backend logic for your state, use LiveComponent.
-With live component a live prop is a state.
-So if you want store the number of click on a button you can do
+With LiveComponent, a live prop is a state.
+So if you want to store the number of clicks on a button you can do
-the following component:
+so with the following component:

 ```php
 <?php